-This first step requires a little research, but ensures your letter gets in the right hands.
+This first step requires a little research but ensures your in-kind donation letter gets into the right hands.
 If you’re targeting a specific local business for a donation, figure out who handles the marketing or acts as general manager for the store because they’ll be the most likely contacts for in-kind gift requests.
-You can go online and search for the holder of the business license, or better yet, visit the store and ask an employee for the name of the person who handles donation requests.
+You can go online and search for the person who holds the business license, or better yet, visit the store and ask an employee for the name of the person who handles donation requests.
 Another benefit of going directly to the business for this information?
-Visiting the store can give you an idea of what to ask for when writing your appeal letter!
+Visiting the store can give you an idea of what to ask for when writing your in-kind appeal letter!

 2. Use an eye-catching image

-The key to a good in-kind appeal letter is grabbing the attention of the reader right away with a great picture.
-Or, you could strategically use an image to direct the eye to important sections of your letter.
-Using an image that relates to what your nonprofit does is key to getting eyes on your request (bonus points if the image relates to the local business too!).
+The key to a good in-kind donation letter is grabbing the reader’s attention right away with a great picture.
+Or, strategically use an image to direct the eye to important sections of your letter.
+Using an image that relates to what your nonprofit does is essential to getting eyes on your request (bonus points if the image relates to the local business too!).
 Using an image as the header of your letter ensures the image is the first thing your readers will typically see.
-Because you want your letter to stand out, send the letter in color so your image draws attention from letters that only contain black and white text.
+Because you want your letter to stand out, send the letter in color so your image draws attention from in-kind donation letters that only contain black and white text.

 3. Introduce your organization

 You can’t assume businesses know your nonprofit and what makes you great unless they’ve donated items to your cause before.
-Tell the business about your nonprofit in your appeal letter.
+Tell the business about your nonprofit in your in-kind appeal letter.
 When was your organization founded?
 What is your mission?
 What are your major accomplishments?
 This is also a great place to explain why you’re coming to them for help and how they can support your cause.
-Introducing your organization doesn’t have to be entirely fact-based.
+Your organization’s introduction doesn’t have to be entirely fact-based.
 Include a touching story to help highlight the work you do with help from the community.

 4. Tell the business how they’ll benefit

-A key component that is often forgotten when requesting an in-kind gift from a local business is expressing how they’ll benefit.
-Businesses need to know if they’ll receive anything for donating an item or gift basket to your nonprofit organization.
-Sure, the one who approves donation requests gets to feel warm and fuzzy, but how does the business benefit from giving product away?
+An often-forgotten key component when requesting an in-kind gift from a local business is expressing how they’ll benefit from donating.
+Businesses need to know if they’ll receive anything in return for donating an item or gift basket to your nonprofit organization.
+Sure, the person who approves donation requests gets to feel warm and fuzzy, but how does the business benefit from giving product away?
 Do they get free event admission?
 Are they recognized in the program?
 Will you thank them publicly on social media and at the event?
-Providing the local business with free, positive publicity makes it easier for the business to choose your request over others.
+Providing the local business with free, positive publicity or other unique perks makes it easier for the business to choose your request over others.

-5. Keep your appeal letter short and simple
+5. Keep your in-kind donation letter short and simple

 6. Thank them